Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

     Dan Ott: Thanks, Bekah.
 In this episode, …

-    Bekah: We start every episode of the podcast like we start every Virtual Coffee…
+    Bekah: We start every episode of the podcast like we start every Virtual Coffee.

     Dan: Hi, I'm Dan.
-I'm a frontend developer…
+I'm a front-end developer…
   ```

 ## Paragraph